How to overcome plateaus in your progress?

 Even in activities like yoga or dance, adding new poses or choreography can stimulate new muscles and boost your progress.

-Periodization: A powerful tool for progress
+Periodization: a powerful tool for progress

-Optimize recovery: don't neglect rest
+Optimize your recovery: don't neglect rest

 Be strategic with your goals and stay motivated

-Conclusion: Stay flexible and determined
+Conclusion: Remain flexible and determined

 Come on, you're on the right track, don't give up !